binhphuong-ab/Nextjs-Goodmotor-vn/MONGODB_ATLAS_INFO.md

 ### Database Operations from Your Application

-The application uses the MongoDB client configured in `lib/mongodb.ts` to connect to the database.
+The application uses the Mongoose connection configured in `lib/mongoose.ts` to connect to the database.
 This connection is set up to use the MongoDB Atlas URI from the environment variables.

 ## Migrating Data